guilherme-vasconcellos/luiza-labs/README.md

 - Docker v18.09.2
 - MongoDB v4.0

-The application is written in node with express framework and mongo db as database.
+The application is written in node with express framework and mongodb as database.

 Yarn is used to manage dependencies and tasks.